kashy01/localbotnet/README.md

-# 1. Change login.txt username and password (eg. XBDM test)
+# 1. Change login.txt username and password (eg. xbdm root)

 # 2. Change payload.py to your ip and port.